weecology/DeepForest/docs/case_study_FrenchGuiana.md

     This demo is run with deepforest version 0.2.7

 These are version warnings for tensorflow and numpy and can be ignored.
 Depending on your operating system and specific build, there may be more deprecation warnings.
-I am happy to field any questions on the DeepForest git repo issues page: https://github.com/weecology/DeepForest/issues
+I am happy to field any questions on the DeepForest git repo issues [page](https://github.com/weecology/DeepForest/issues).

 When faced with a new dataset, the first step is usually test the performance of the prebuilt model.
 For information on how this model was created see https://deepforest.readthedocs.io/en/latest/getting_started.html